oosayeroo/qb-luchettijob/Readme.md

 - Please make sure u use the latest dependencies aswell as core for this in order to work.

-- This Job has been tested on the latest build as of 08/6/22.
+- This Job has been tested on the latest build as of 1/2/23.

+- If you want to make a new locale for your language please copy the en.lua and add your prefix(fr/ge/dm) the locales folder and edit to your language. i would appreciate any translation that are either posted in my discord or added through PR.

+- if wanting to use my faggioluchetti (WIP) then place that folder with the rest of your vehicles. however you have them set out.

 ## Dependencies :